manuelbieri/Greenwood_1993/README.md

 - Model 3: Model with increased incentive to substitute between home and market
 - Model 4: Model with a more general home production function and highly correlated technology shocks

+Additional models (not included in Greenwood et al., 1993):

+- Model 2a: Adjusts Model 2 according to the suggestions of Greenwood et al. (1993) to increase the standard deviation of the home technology shock
+- Model 4a: Adjusts Model 4 to score a more appropriate correlation between home and business investments

 ## Dependencies
 - Matlab (>=2021b)
 - Dynare (>=5.3)